looker-open-source/looker-scim-proxy/docs/configure-okta.md

 # Configure Okta

-## Connect Okta to SCIM server
+## Create SAML app integration

 First set up a SAML app for Looker, configure the user attribute mappings, and assign the app to users.
 You'll also probably want to put users in different groups.
+If you already have a SAML app integrated with Looker, skip to the next section.

+> You must create a custom app integration for Looker.
+Do not use the [Looker app](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Looker.html) from the App Integration Catalog as it does not support SCIM.

+1. If you don't have an Okta account, you can sign up [here](https://developer.okta.com/signup/) for a free developer account.
+1. Create a new app integration with the `SAML 2.0` sign-in method.
+1. Follow the [Looker documentation](https://docs.looker.com/admin-options/security/saml-auth) to connect to Looker

+## Connect Okta to SCIM server

 Then [follow these steps](https://help.okta.com/en/prod/Content/Topics/Apps/Apps_App_Integration_Wizard_SCIM.htm) to enable provisioning for your Looker application.